linode/apl-docs/docs/for-ops/console/settings/obj.md

 :::

 :::info
-The Local Minio provider will not be visable when the installation is done by Akamai Connected Cloud.
+The Local Minio provider will not be visible when the installation is done by Akamai Connected Cloud.
 :::

 ### Providers